Adana Adana, Turkey Travel Guide

 A significant post-Republican era engineering feat for irrigation and power generation, showing modern Turkish development.

-A remarkable railway viaduct erected by Germans in the early 20th century, located ABOUT 37 miles north of Adana.
+AN impressive railway viaduct erected by Germans in the early 20th century, situated ABOUT 37 miles north of Adana.
 Featured in a James Bond film.

 Beyond its downtown area, Adana has beautiful natural attractions, from serene parks to dramatic canyons.